hipiphock/Computer-Network/README.md

-# FTP Protocol with Multithread
+# File Transfer Protocol with Multithread

 This is the FTP Protocol server & client program with multithread feature.